There is something different about how most people feel on their birthday.

 Bringing That Into Everyday Life

-It is to recognize what is different about how you show up on that day.
+The goal is not to recreate your birthday every day - it’s to recognize what is different about how you show up on that day.

 Notice the way you think.
 Notice how you speak to yourself.
 Notice how you move through your time.